A construction of the left-curtain coupling: The candidate coupling is an embedding

-We are now almost ready to prove \cref{thm:construction}.
-For a uniform random variable $U\sim U[0,1]$, we have $X=G(U)\sim\mu$.
-Moreover, \cref{thm:monotone} yields the required left-monotonicity properties of $R(\cdot)$ and $S(\cdot)$ and the martingale property is a direct consequence of the definition of $Y$, see \eqref{eq:YUVdef}.
-We are left to show that for a pair of independent uniform random variables $U,V$ with $U,V\sim U[0,1]$, $Y(U,V)$ has law $\nu$.
+otherwise.
+Then $Y(U,V)$ is a random variable and the martingale property (see the statement of Theorem \ref{thm:construction}) is a direct consequence of the definition of $Y$, see \eqref{eq:YUVdef1}.
+We are left to show that $Y(U,V)$ has law $\nu$.

 Note that with our choice of left-continuous quantile function the definition of $A_<$ becomes $A_< = \{ u \in (0,1): G(u+) < S(u) \} = \cup_{n \geq 1} A^n_<$.
 Also recall that $S^{-1}$ denotes the right-continuous inverse to the increasing function $S$.